Jose Siri Player Props: Rays vs. Royals

-The Tampa Bay Rays and Jose Siri (.294 slugging percentage over his past 10 games, including one homer), take on starter Zack Greinke and the Kansas City Royals at Tropicana Field, Friday at 6:40 PM ET.
+The Tampa Bay Rays and Jose Siri (.457 slugging percentage over his past 10 games, including two homers), take on starting pitcher Jordan Lyles and the Kansas City Royals at Tropicana Field, Saturday at 4:10 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Royals.
+He racked up four RBI (going 3-for-4 with a home run) in his last game against the Royals.

 Jose Siri Game Info & Props vs. the Royals